greenelab/old-adage-server/README.md

-* **Note:** This step is not necessary if you are running the `fabric` commands in the first part of the *Populate the database* section below, as these commands will automatically run it for you.
+* **Note:** This step is not necessary if you are running the `fabric` commands in the first part of the *Populate the database* section below, because the `fabric` commands will automatically run it for you.

 ```shell
 python manage.py migrate